 “The new year stands before us, like a chapter in a book, waiting to be written.
 We can help write that story by setting goals.” – Melody Beattie

 We’re about to embark on a new decade, and we have the opportunity to view 2020 as a fresh start.
 We can begin this process by first conceptualizing the change you’d like to see transpire in your life.
 Then, ask yourself some questions – How will I get there?
 What steps do I need to take?
 Cultivating goals and healthy habits into your life can help pave the road for future happiness and success.
-Making healthy choices can increase our quality of life.
+Making healthy choices can improve our quality of life, no matter what comes our way.
 Below are a few steps that can help lead to change:

 - Know Your Habits – Ordinary things we do without much thought, good or bad — from getting dressed in the morning to having a few drinks every night — can become habits.
 Recurring behaviors that make you feel good, but aren’t necessarily good for you, can affect your brain in ways that create habits that may be difficult to change.

 - Make a Plan – This may include small, realistic goals and actions to move toward change.
 Keep it simple.

 - Stay on Track – Often easier said than done.
 Practicing self-control is important in developing the capacity to stay on track.
 Keeping a written record can be helpful, but don’t expect perfection!

 - Think About the Future – Try focusing on how change might help you heal and enhance your quality of life.
 Keep your eyes on the prize, as they say.